 1- ) How long did you study for the PMP exam?

-I started studying in mid-January 2018 and sat for the exam on March 10, 2018.
-So about seven weeks.
+I started studying around nine weeks before my PMP exam date.
 I devoted two to four hours a day for 5 to 6 days a week towards study.
 During the last two weeks, I spent a bit more time, mostly used for practice exams and reviews.

 2- ) What was the biggest struggle when preparing for PMP exam?